nacer-eb/KrotovHopfieldWaddington/README.md

 ### Possible issue

 When running any figure code for the first time, the KrotovV2_utils module will create a mnist_data directory and fetch the mnist database, by using tensorflow.keras, this generally works with no user input required.
-However, on some systems there is known [issue](https://github.com/tensorflow/tensorflow/issues/33285) with keras being unable to verify the HTTPS certificates.
+However, on some systems there is a known [issue](https://github.com/tensorflow/tensorflow/issues/33285) with keras being unable to verify the HTTPS certificates.
 You can follow [this](https://github.com/tensorflow/tensorflow/issues/33285#issuecomment-541417311) and [this](https://github.com/tensorflow/tensorflow/issues/33285#issuecomment-541417311) to fix it.

 ## Modules